andrewadare/space-simulator-fork/README.md

 ## Ideas for improving this repo

-### Code quality

- - [ ] Config handling
+ - [x] Each agent holds a list of every other agent in the sim, when all it should know about is its neighbor set.
+See `Agent.all_agents`, renamed from `agents_info`.
+Can this be modeled more efficiently and realistically?
+ - [x] Similarly, each agent knows about all available tasks.
+How would an agent come to know this in the real world?
+ - [x] Decrease coupling by removing Agent dependency from plugin classes (big job)
-    * [ ] Develop schemas from existing config for auto-validation and stronger typing.
+ - [x] Develop schemas from existing config for auto-validation and stronger typing.
 Pydantic?
 CUE?? _Pydantic_.
-    * [ ] Do away with globals and pass config objects in where needed.
+ - [x] Do away with globals and pass config objects in where needed.
- - [ ] Create cleaner model-view separation in Agent and Task classes
+ - [x] Create cleaner model-view separation in Agent and Task classes
-    * [ ] Move pygame dependencies out to a vis module.
+    * [x] Move pygame dependencies out to a vis module.
     * [ ] Vis abstraction to support other alternatives
     * [ ] Abstract kinematics/dynamics so fancier motion models could optionally be substituted in later
- - [ ] Dynamic plugin loading via config and importlib is a cool idea, but the implementation needs work
+ - [x] Dynamic plugin loading via config and importlib is a cool idea, but the implementation needs work
- - [ ] Rework (really remove) the SyncAction type hierarchy.
-Less inheritance = more better.
-Details below.
+ - [x] Remove the SyncAction type hierarchy and use callbacks instead
+ - [x] Simplify behavior tree constructors and call signatures
- - [ ] Behavior tree creation from XML
+ - [x] Behavior tree creation from XML
-    * [ ] Should agent class really be responsible for this?
+    * [x] Should agent class really be responsible for this?
 Move to behavior_tree.py??
-    * [ ] Refactor node instantiation to avoid `globals()` dict lookups that rely on `from behavior_tree import *`.
+    * [x] Refactor node instantiation to avoid `globals()` dict lookups that rely on `from behavior_tree import *`.
  - [ ] Add init.py to modules/ and consider renaming to src/ or something
  - [ ] Split utils.py into plotting, i/o, and config handling files.
  - [ ] Add type annotations throughout.
- - [ ] Unit tests
+ - [ ] Unit tests?
  - [ ] Make this an installable package:
     * [ ] Add a pyproject.toml and all that
     * [ ] Reorg the source tree to be more idomatic.
     * [ ] Add an examples/ dir and put main.py there?
- - [ ] main.py needs heavy refactoring and cleanup.
+ - [x] main.py needs heavy refactoring and cleanup.
- - [ ] Apply consistent source formatting everywhere (black formatter)
+ - [x] Apply consistent source formatting everywhere (black formatter)
- - [ ] Make `timestep` an agent parameter.
+ - [x] Make `timestep` an agent parameter.
- - [ ] Replace `threshold_done_by_arrival` with an Agent.radius parameter (simplifies config; conceptually clearer)
+ - [x] Replace `threshold_done_by_arrival` with an Agent.radius parameter (simplifies config; conceptually clearer)
+ - [x] I may rename `SyncAction` to `SyncActionNode` because it isn't an action.
+It is a `Node` that *has* an action.

 ### New capabilities and features